-It’s important to note that the following generally are not available in Workers’ Compensation claims:
+It’s important to note that the following generally are not available in Workers’ Compensation in Florida claims:

 In many cases, you are able to take additional action against third parties.
 In other words, beyond merely filing a claim against your employer’s insurance carrier, if other parties were negligent and contributed to your accident, you may be able to file suit against those third parties and recover additional compensation for you that would not be subject to the limitations of the workers’ compensation system.

 Since these third-party lawsuits often fall outside of the Florida workers’ compensation system, you may be able to pursue the full range of damages that available in personal injury lawsuits, including damages for pain and suffering.
 Often, clients can recover more in these third-party lawsuits than through the workers’ compensation claim by itself.